 Diabetes II, that limestone prostrate,

-4 of his 5 dentists agreed: a black tooth in a white line up does the trick.
+4 of his 5 dentists agree: a black tooth in a white line up does no good.

 And because pollen of strange flowers in shirt pockets are tough to loose,

-Police wahala.
-Old news.
-Black man fits the description.
+Because of Police wahala.
+Of Old news, Because Black man fits the description,

 Age gentle, die fresh.